You are here

 View as PDF: P3773.pdf

-We recommend a simple alternative.
-Competition is based on the total length of all fish caught, regardless of species.
-All fish count the same, so derby officials do not have to be able to distinguish species.
-The total length (longest distance from the tip of the snout to the tip of the tail fin) of each fish is measured by derby officials in 1-inch increments (that is, a fish that touches the 5-inch mark is 5 inches long, but less than 6 inches is also 5 inches long).
+We recommend a simple alternative: competition is based on the total length of all fish caught, regardless of species.
+All fish count the same, so derby officials do not have to distinguish species.
+The total length (longest distance from the tip of the snout to the tip of the tail fin) of each fish is measured by derby officials in 1-inch increments (that is, a fish that touches the 5-inch mark is 5 inches long, but anything less than 6 inches is also 5 inches long).
 Each derby official is equipped with a measuring board marked in 1-inch increments.
 The derby official measures each fish as soon as it is caught, writes the size in inches (no fractions) on a small, self-adhesive label with a soft lead pencil, affixes the label to the back of the participant’s registration card, and releases the fish.

 For More Information